Discover Portugal

 Overnight in Porto

 Following breakfast, embark on a captivating journey to the Douro Valley, a UNESCO Heritage Site renowned as Europe's premier river destination.
-The excursion commences in the historic town of Amarante, where you'll marvel at the impressive Bridge and the Sao Goncalo Church, steeped in rich heritage.
+The excursion commences in the historic town of Amarante, where you'll marvel at the impressive bridge and the São Gonçalo Church, steeped in rich heritage.

-Continuing the adventure, a stop in Regua, the epicenter of the Port wine region, awaits.
-A tour highlight awaits at Quinta Do Seixo from Sandeman, famed for its panoramic mountain-top views overlooking vineyards.
+Continuing the adventure, a stop in Régua, the epicenter of the Port wine region, awaits.
+A tour highlight awaits at Quinta do Seixo from Sandeman, famed for its panoramic mountain-top views overlooking vineyards.
 Delight in a wine tasting paired with a delectable lunch, immersing yourself in the region's flavors.

 The exploration continues to Pinhão, offering free time to independently discover the charming village.
 Wander through its streets or head to the Pinhão train station renowned for its striking blue-and-white tile murals depicting the region's scenic landscapes and vineyards that define the Douro panorama.